12 Ways To Beat Winter Blues Naturally

 Channel Your Mental Energy

-Your mind is a powerful mood-enhancing tool.
-Natalia Rose suggests you, “Imagine the sun and trick your mind into thinking it’s the sun’s rays.
+Your mind is a powerful mood-enhancing tool, so visualization techniques can help bring reprieve from the winter blues.
+Natalia Rose suggests: “Imagine the sun and trick your mind into thinking it’s the sun’s rays.
 The body will register the feelings that thoughts of the sun evokes.
 In turn, it responds to the qualities of the sun.”

 Color Therapy